vcuturic/Leaking-UFOs/README.md

 - Use your **Shield** wisely — it can block incoming missiles, but not much other.
 - **CQC/Hammer** is perfect for close-range punishment.
 - Keep moving — standing still is a recipe for disaster.
-- And do not forget to collect your powerups.

 ---